matthieugomez/StringDistances.jl/README.md

 		```

 	- [TokenMax](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) combines scores using the base distance, the `Partial`, `TokenSort` and `TokenSet` modifiers, with penalty terms depending on string lengths.
+This is the default distance  in [fuzzywuzzy](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) .

 		```julia
 		compare(TokenMax(RatcliffObershelp()),"mariners vs angels", "los angeles angels at seattle mariners")